Top 10 money tips for the new academic year

 - Use our money saving ideas to find out about discounts and ways to get the best value for your money.

 - Try and cook with a group of friends, as this is often cheaper than cooking for yourself, and more fun!
-Find simple recipes at www.studentcook.co.uk.
+Or, cook in large quantities and freeze portions to use later.
+Find simple, healthy recipes at www.studentcook.co.uk.

-- To avoid running out of money before the end of the semester, open different bank accounts for different purposes and move money between them at set times, so you are less tempted to overspend.
-Get advice from the Student Room.
+- To avoid running out of money before the end of the semester, open different bank accounts for different purposes and move money between them at set times.
+Get advice from The Student Room.

 Is your Student Finance, NHS Bursary, or other funding delayed?